scala/docs.scala-lang/_overviews/toolkit/munit-write-tests.md

 ```
 {% endtab %}
 {% tab 'Mill' %}
-In Mill, the test files must be written in the `example/test/src` folder of the module.
+In Mill, the test files must be written in the `test/src` folder of a module.

-For instance:
+For instance, the following is the file structure of a module `example`:
 ```
 example
 └── src